 - Now tap the checkbox to select the water bubbler, food bowl and toy

-Now to get to those cat controls to play the game, you go back to your power menu screen and tap on the down arrow next to 'Home' and chose 'Cat Controls' from the drop-down menu.
+To get to those cat controls to play the game, you go back to your power menu screen and tap on the down arrow next to 'Home' and chose 'Cat Controls' from the drop-down menu.

 To play, you swipe across the water bubble to fill that, tap the food bowl or tap the toy, and they'll attract a virtual cat.